 Our Jamaican birding tour focuses on seeing the twenty-nine Jamaican endemic bird species and about a hundred other key birds (including many Caribbean endemics).

 More Details About this Trip:

-In Jamaica is recorded 29 unique endemic species, and 5 endemic genera: Streamertails (Trochilus); Pseudoscops (Owl), Yellow-shouldered Grassquit (Loxipasser); Orangequit (Euneornis); and Jamaican Blackbird (Nesopsar).
+Besides its twenty-nine unique endemic species, Jamaica also features five endemic genera: Streamertails (Trochilus); Pseudoscops (Owl), Yellow-shouldered Grassquit (Loxipasser); Orangequit (Euneornis); and Jamaican Blackbird (Nesopsar).

 Ring-tailed Pigeon, Crested Quail-dove, Jamaican Mango, Red-billed Streamertail, Black-billed Streamertail, Chestnut-bellied Cuckoo, Jamaican Lizard-cuckoo, Jamaican Owl, Jamaican Woodpecker, Black-billed Amazon, Yellow-billed Amazon, Jamaican Parakeet, Jamaican Becard, Large Jamaican Elaenia, Small Jamaican Elaenia, Sad Flycatcher, Rufous-tailed Flycatcher, Jamaican Pewee, Blue Mountain Vireo, Jamaican Vireo, Jamaican Crow, White-eyed Thrush, White-shinned Thrush, Jamaican Euphonia, Jamaican Spindalis, Orangequit and Yellow-shouldered Grassquit